swift-on-server/site/src/contents/posts/2024/03/05-using-openapi-with-hummingbird/contents.md

 Let's break down the above:

-1. Create a new `HBRouter` and add a logging middleware to it, allowing you to see the requests in the console.
+1. Create a new `Router` and add a logging middleware to it, allowing you to see the requests in the console.
 2. Create a new `HelloAPI` instance.
 This is also the point where you can inject dependencies into your API implementation.
 3. Register the HelloAPI's handlers on the router.
 This will make the `HelloAPI` respond to the `/hello` route.
-4. Create a new `HBApplication` with the router and a configuration that specifies the hostname and port.
+4. Create a new `Application` with the router and a configuration that specifies the hostname and port.
 5. Run the application.
 This will make your route available at [http://localhost:8080/hello](http://localhost:8080/hello).

 That's all it takes to create a Hummingbird server that responds to the `/hello` route using the OpenAPI generator.
 There are many more features and options available in the OpenAPI generator, such as multipart or generating client code for use with a client transport such as [async-http-client](https://github.com/swift-server/async-http-client) and URLSession.
 We hope this tutorial has given you a good starting point for using the OpenAPI generator with Hummingbird.